destroyedlolo/GPMFMetersGenerator/README.md

 ![Video + story Altitude](Images/Altitude2.png)

 :scroll: by adding a **story**, the full session is displayed, and the part covered by videos highlighted.
+Current video data are took from
+- '**-a**' flag : from the GoPro meta data.
+- '**-A**' flag : from the data contained in the GPX file (which includes the stories).
+Data of the GPX files can be smoothed if obtained from transcoding tables (WGS84, EGM96, ...) creating *unsightly "jumps"* when switching from GPX curves to GoPro data.
+With '-A' the graphs are only based on GPX data.

+The floating dot and the value displayed always come from GoPro data.

 ### Trekking statistics